apmlabs/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/dt-operator/Readme.md

 # dt-operator

-This currated role can be used to deploy Dynatrace k8s operator (Dynakube) with a Classic full-stack injection deployment strategy.
+This currated role can be used to deploy Dynatrace k8s operator (Dynakube) with a classic full-stack, cloud native full-stack or app-only injection deployment strategy.

 Dynatrace Operator manages classic full-stack injection after the following resources are deployed.